Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Experiments

 \subsection{Datasets}

-We utilize the right-handed subset of the OnHW-Words500 dataset \cite{imu_cnn_lstm_2}, which contains 13-channel handwriting data collected from 53 subjects using a sensor-enhanced pen developed by STABILO International GmbH.
-This dataset is provided with two distinct evaluation protocols: \ac{WD} and \ac{WI}, which represent splits by words and by writers, respectively, using 5-fold cross-validation.
-We employ both splits to evaluate the model against different distribution shifts between the training and test sets, which include character distribution variations, as illustrated in Appx.~\ref{app:visualize_character_distribution}, and differences in individual handwriting styles.
+Public \ac{IMU}-based \ac{OnHWR} datasets are rare, especially for word-level recognition.
+To our knowledge, OnHW-Words500~\cite{imu_cnn_lstm_2} is the only publicly available word-based dataset.
+We use its larger, right-handed subset for all our experiments.
+This subset contains 13-channel handwriting data collected from 53 subjects using a sensor-enhanced pen developed by STABILO International GmbH.
+The dataset defines two distinct evaluation protocols that use 5-fold cross-validation, namely \ac{WD} (split by words) and \ac{WI} (split by writers).
+We use both protocols to evaluate how our model handles different distribution shifts between the training and test sets, specifically variations in character distribution (illustrated in Appx.~\ref{app:visualize_character_distribution}) and differences in individual handwriting styles.